duelinggalois/Crypto-Liquid-Market-Maker/README.md

 ## Crypto Liquid Market Maker

+I created this strategy in an attempt to automate small gains repeatedly.
+A set amount is intended to be allocated to the stategry and as pairs of buys and sells execute over time, profit is generated.
+As a price is dropping, this strategy will maybe counterintuitively repeatedly buy more, as prices rise, it sells more.
+If the range of price breaks out of the trading range that is set, no more trades will execute unless the price returns to the range.
+This is not financial advice and this program can result in losses.
+Use at your own risk.

 This program will list a sequence of buy and sell trades on GDAX.com based on the following parameters:
 * trading pair (BTC-USD, ETH-USD, LTC-USD, BCH-USD, BTC-ETH, LTC-BTC, BCH-BTC)
 * budget